cogentcore/cogent/README.md

 # TODO

+* click on file selects all results in highlight region

 * C-c C-c coming up in the wrong window!

 * C-X C-o -- open same file in other view -- super handy!